Parcels (band): 2025: Loved

+In October 2024, Parcels released the single "Leaveyourlove".
+A month later, they released an EP containing different 'versions' of the song featuring different artists.
+These artists include fellow Australian band King Stingray, Ximena Sariñana, Rawayana, MARO, Cosmos People, HAOTING, and Robert Owens.

 In May 2025, the group released the single "Yougotmefeeling" and announced the release of their third studio album, Loved, which was released on 12 September 2025.
+The band toured extensively in support of the record, playing shows across North America, South America, Europe and Australia.

 Musical style

 The band have been compared to musical icons from the 1960s and 70s, including the Beatles and the Beach Boys, drawing upon both their look and sound.
 Their 1970s uniform aesthetic was chosen as a last-minute dress-up for their performance at the 2016 Lollapalooza afterparty, and became a staple throughout the Live Vol. 1 years.

 Parcels' sound has been described as having "an unmistakable penchant for the 70s [...] fusing together the old and the new".
-In their own words, musically the band draws influence from Steely Dan, Marvin Gaye, The Whitest Boy Alive, and Toto.
-The strong rhythm guitar and 3-part vocals recall some of the Bee Gees' 1975–1979 disco era work.
+In their own words, musically the band draws influence from Steely Dan, Marvin Gaye, The Whitest Boy Alive .The strong rhythm guitar and 3-part vocals recall some of the Bee Gees' 1975–1979 disco era work.
 Also, a touch of Kraftwerk's early EDM is part of their sound.
 Ahead of their appearance at the 2025 edition of the festival, the Glastonbury website described Parcels' music as influenced by Daft Punk, Fleetwood Mac, and Chic.